Corned Beef Hash with Creamy Horseradish Sauce, this ridiculously easy breakfast recipe is the perfect way to celebrate the weekend!

 Then my son was born swinging his fists and I had to rethink my notion.

 As a toddler, long before he ever saw TV shows or movies with any violence, he would walk around the house with his finger pointed out yelling, “Pshhh, pshhh!”
 As if he randomly thought, “Wouldn’t it be neat if something fast and dangerous shot straight out of my finger?”

 We didn’t own any play guns and he has no brothers.
 It’s unexplainable, but makes me smile to think of it.

 I’m sure I will never understand the opposite-sex completely.
 Yet I stand in curious reverence of those that step into the daddy role wholeheartedly.
 They don’t parent like we girls do… We sometimes have a hard time with that.

 They Parent Like a Man:

 Letting the reigns out, as we terror-stricken mommies peek through hand-covered eyes.

 I have a lot of admiration for good daddies.

 I’m fortunate to be married to a very good daddy and know exactly how to make him smile Father’s Day morning.

-Ok… we can at least get the breakfast right and I will carry the tray!
+Ok… We can at least get the breakfast right!

 For convenience, you can use thick cut corned beef from the deli and frozen hash brown potatoes.
 This is a hearty breakfast dish, but also makes a wonderful dinner.